vedik2002/VeggieBazar/README.md

 Technology Used:-

-* To handle multiple request to the server we are using Node js to hanldle server side application
+* To handle multiple request to the server we are using Node js to handle server side application
 * To store the database we are NoSql database , MongoDB.
 * We are liveraging several google apis to track users location and displaying it on a map interface also to enable navigation for the vendor.
 * For machine learning model we are using logestic regression as our base model and using python libraries mainly pandas,numpy and scikit learn.
-* We will be using AMW instances for delpoying the application.
+* We will be using AWS instances for delpoying the application.

 Conclusion:-